Skip to content

 Add a CITE Role Template

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a CITE role template.
+If the exercise administrator has granted the appropriate permissions, follow these steps to add a CITE role template.

 Blueprint CITE Role Template OE